astromerik/big-city-golf/README.md

 * The website was built using HTML5 and CSS3.
 * JavaScript was used to build an interactive webpage and to connect to an API.
 * Python was used to build the structure and functionality of the back end.
+* Django was used as the framwork to make the development of the application more simplistic.
 * [Heroku](https://www.heroku.com/) was used to deploye the live version of the application.
+* [Bootstrap](https://www.bootstrap.com/) was used as a library for design and layout.
 * The website as built and developed using [GitPod](https://www.gitpod.io/) as IDE.
 * The logotype was created using [LogoMakr](https://logomakr.com).
 * [W3C's HTLM Validator](https://validator.w3.org/) were used to validate the websites HTML code.
 * [W3C's CSS Validator](https://validator.w3.org/) were used to validate the websites CSS code.
 * [JSHint](https://jshint.com/) were used to validate the websites JavaScript code.

 ## Testing

+Manual testing has been performed throughout the page with 2 errors occuring and 1 design flaw.
+When the user is deleting a teetime from the bag, the pay greenfee button remain in the header.
+When clicked (without items in bag) a stripe error occurs since the paygreenfee page cannot be accesed without a amount/price of the items in the bag.
+The reason for this error is because the bag is not completely cleared.
+The second error is due to a conflict in the Bootstrap CDNs which are needed for Stripe card input and the toasts (info messages for users when performing an action).
+The CDN for the toast requires a new version of the Bootstrap CDN whilst the stripe requires an older version.
+Due to the limited time before making the application go live, the stripe card input was prioritized, thus the application lacks toasts.
+The design flaw is regarding the sorting functionality on the course page.
+Users can filter on districts or sort on rating/price but the user cannot filter within a district.
+This will be investigated further.

+Further automated testing has been completed and circa 50 % of the code have currently beeing tested as of today.
+See specific app for test files.

 ## Deployment